 Namespace., corresponding to the type of the event.
 The event is moved to all queues that have a binding for that event type.

 An endpoint that subscribes to a given event creates a binding to the default exchange with the appropriate routing key.

 To enable the direct routing topology, use the following configuration:

 var transport = busConfiguration.UseTransport<RabbitMQTransport>(); transport.UseDirectRoutingTopology();

-Adjust the conventions for exchange name and routing key by using the overload:
+The default conventions for exchange names and routing keys can be overridden by using the following overload:

 var transport = busConfiguration.UseTransport<RabbitMQTransport>(); transport.UseDirectRoutingTopology( routingKeyConvention: MyRoutingKeyConvention, exchangeNameConvention: (address,eventType) => "MyTopic");

 The routing topologies provided by the transport will create durable exchanges and queues unless durable messages have been disabled globally for the endpoint.
 Transient exchanges and queues will be created when

 If the built-in routing topologies do not satisfy the requirements of the system, a custom routing topology may be used.
 To do this:

 - Define the routing topology by creating a class implementing